numbertheory/chat-gpt-project/answers/answer2.md

+## Prompt
-Prompt: What are some reactions that a demonic doll would have when chatting with a human?
+What are some reactions that a demonic doll would have when chatting with a human?

+## Answer
 There are many ways that a demonic doll could react when chatting with a human.
 Here are a few ideas:

 The doll could repeat what the human says, either verbatim or with slight variations.